From Wikipedia, the free encyclopedia

 Lisa™ was created in 1986 by Mike and Carol Lombardi as their third start-up venture for the Lombardi brand family.
 Originally conceived as "the frazzled mom's remedy for an all-boy household," the executive board's strategy quickly took a new direction when bows and dresses proved to be incompatible with the company lifestyle.

-In the years since, however, Lisa™ has established a reputation as a go-to source for storytelling, creativity, and snark, and recently completed a landmark first-ever profitable quarter.
+In the years since, however, Lisa™ has established a reputation as a go-to source for storytelling, creativity, and humor, and recently completed a landmark first-ever profitable quarter.

 Lisa™ is headquartered in Boston, Massachusetts, but management is currently exploring expansion opportunities in new cities, as well.